Australian, New Zealand students kick off global climate change strike

 At the 2015 Paris climate conference, countries pledged to work to limit the rise to 2 degrees Celsius (35 Fahrenheit), a step that will require a radical reduction in the use of coal and fossil fuels.

 Reporting by Charlotte Greenfield in Wellington, Tom Westbrook in Sydney and Sonali Paul in Melbourne.
-Additional reporting by Jane Chung in Seoul and Aradhana Aravindan in Singapore; Editing by Michael Perry amd Sam Holmes
+Additional reporting by Jane Chung in Seoul, Aradhana Aravindan in Singapore and Patpicha Tanakasempipat in Bangkok; Editing by Michael Perry and Sam Holmes